aliuosio/MagentoAutoPatch/README.md

 - **Patch Application**: Applies patches directly via CLI or automated cron jobs.
 - **Custom CLI Command**: Use `bin/magento patch:update` to manually check and apply patches.
 - **Cron Job Support**: Easily set up cron jobs to automate patch updates on a regular schedule.
-- **Logging**: Keep track of all applied patches for auditing and rollback if needed.

 ## Installation